 - Funny Afro: Tarou's hair is occasionally grabbed, deformed (or used as a flowerbed) by irritated people.

 - Generation Xerox: It turns out that Tarou's grandfather can see first love zombies too, and had a similar situation to Tarou with his zombie Kyouko.
+However, unlike Tarou, he decided that he loved Kyouko more, and wanted her to be with him for the rest of his life.
+And in the final omake comic, we learn that Tarou and Ibusuki's son Rintarou also developed the ability to see First Love Zombies at a young age.

 - Ladykiller in Love: Koigaura, one of the handsomest and more popular boys in school, ends up falling head over heels for Ibusuki in the brief time he got into the presidential campaign.
-He doesn't want to fully admit it though, since if he does, he admits he fell in love with a boy.
+He doesn't want to fully admit it though, since if he does, he admits he fell in love with a "boy".
 Oddly enough he already has an inkling that Ibusuki is female anyway.

 - Ms. Fanservice: Eve and Ebino serve as the bulk of it in the feminine sense, with both being beautiful, curvaceous girls.